Category : #IamEmoryEPI

 Tell us a little bit about your academic history:

 I was born and raised in Ohio, where I attended THE Ohio State University.
 I studied Health and Wellness in my undergraduate degree and became more interested in public health after doing research with an pharmacoepidemiologist.

 What are your primary research interests?

-Are there any exciting projects or experiences you are involved in right now?
+Are there any exciting projects that you are currently working on?

 What is your favorite part about earning your MPH at Rollins?

 My favorite part about studying at Emory is the high quality of our education and the instant brand recognition that Emory provides.
 I’ve spoken to mentors that have had Rollins students. and they are always excited to take on more because of the great track record Rollins students have had!

 What advice do you have for people who may be interested in getting their MPH?

 I would say that an MPH is a multidisciplinary field that can be applied to a broad range of problems.
 No matter what you studied in undergrad, if you want to make an impact in people’s lives, an MPH is a great way to do that.